Male pattern baldness is the most common type of hair loss in men.

 Male pattern baldness is related to your genes and male sex hormones.
 It usually follows a pattern of receding hairline and hair thinning on the crown, and is caused by hormones and genetic predisposition.

 Each strand of hair you have sits in a tiny hole (cavity) in the skin called a follicle.
 Baldness in general occurs when the hair follicle shrinks over time, resulting in shorter and finer hair.
-Eventually, the follicle does not grow a new hair.
-However, the follicles remain alive, which suggest that it's possible to grow new hair.
+Eventually, the follicle does not grow new hair.
+The follicles remain alive, which suggests that it is still possible to grow new hair.

 The typical pattern of male baldness begins at the hairline.
 The hairline gradually moves backward (recedes) and forms an "M" shape.
 Eventually the hair becomes finer, shorter, and thinner, and creates a U-shaped (or horseshoe) pattern of hair around the sides of the head.

 Classic male pattern baldness is usually diagnosed based on the appearance and pattern of the hair loss.

 Hair loss may be due to other conditions.
 This may be true if hair loss occurs in patches, you shed a lot of hair, your hair breaks, or you have hair loss along with redness, scaling, or pain.

 A skin biopsy, blood tests, or other procedures may be needed to diagnose other disorders that cause hair loss.

 Hair analysis is not accurate for diagnosing hair loss due to nutritional or similar disorders.
 But it may reveal substances such as arsenic or lead.